-I, on behalf of the above named Congregation hereby authorize Unitarian Universalist Common Endowment Fund, LLC, hereinafter called UUCEF, LLC, to initiate credit entries to our Account indicated below at the depository financial institution named below, hereafter called DEPOSITORY (Bank), and to credit the same to such account.
-I acknowledge that the origination of ACH transactions to our account must comply with the provisions of U.S. law.
-The depository will be credited with all quarterly distributions and any additional requested withdrawals.
-Once authorized, the UUCEF, LLC will no longer send checks unless previous arrangements have been made by the account holder.
+ation hereby authorize Unitarian Universalist nafter called UUCEF, LLC, to initiate credit the depository financial institution named eank), and to credit the same to such account.
+It transactions to our account must comply with will be credited with all quarterly distributions as.
+Once authorized, the UUCEF, LLC will not negements have been made by the account

+Select One: Checking

+Savings

+rom the indicated account marked verify accuracy of routing and

+and effect until UUCEF, LLC has received ner on the account of its termination within 30

+(Please Print)

+Date